TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 Roots

-Located at Jalan Rumbia, the former residential block for British military officers underwent a transformation to become the luxurious Oberoi Imperial Hotel
+Located at Jalan Rumbia, the former residential block for British military officers underwent a transformation to become the luxurious Oberoi Imperial Hotel.

-Following an extensive renovation, the hotel was known for its opulence and modern amenities, which included a cafe, a sky lounge, and even a sauna bath.
+Following an extensive renovation, the old imperial Singapore hotel was known for its opulence and modern amenities, which included a cafe, a sky lounge, and even a sauna bath.
 The interior was also designed to be super chio as it had 3 enormous Italian chandeliers and wall-to-wall murals in the main lobby.

 Old Singapore Oberoi Imperial Hotel